-Sparrows on the Old Wood by Ben Ho $4,600 framed Status: Available
+Sparrows on the Old Wood by Ben Ho $4,600 framed Status: Sold

-We are pleased to invite you to meet Ben Ho and Mary Mai at the opening reception for ‘Finding A Juncture’
+We are pleased to invite you to view Ben Ho and Mary Mai’s current exhibition ‘Finding A Juncture’ .

 Venue: Exhibitions Gallery of Fine Art, 20 Brandon Street, Wellington